-San Antonio for Growth on the Eastside (SAGE) was formed in 2008 as an economic development organization focused on creating opportunities for businesses and residents on the Eastside of San Antonio.
-SAGE is a 501(c)3 non-profit agency and has four guiding principles:
+San Antonio for Growth on the Eastside (SAGE) was formed in 1998 as an economic development organization focused on promoting the cultural vitality and economic development of the Eastside of San Antonio.
+SAGE is a 501(c)3 non-profit corporation and currently has four guiding principles:

-- Advocate for efficient, sustainable growth for San Antonio's Eastside - Advance small business development - Maintain and promote the area's history and culture - Provide innovative, progressive solutions to Eastside challenges
+- Advocate for efficient, sustainable growth for San Antonio's Eastside; - Advance small business development; - Maintain and promote the area's history and culture; and - Provide innovative, progressive solutions to Eastside challenges.